katesnelson/RuralityIndex/content/project/landscape-diversity/index.md

 * The effects of diversity on crop yields are of a similar strength as the effects of precipitation and soil suitability.
 * Chemical inputs and governmental monetary support are strongly associated with yields that are surprisingly high considering biophysical conditions.
 * Counties with surprisingly high yields are not associated with improved farmer revenues.

+F﻿or more information see our [project products list](https://scales-ksu.netlify.app/tag/diversity/), the story map below, and our new YouTube channel.

+<iframe src="https://storymaps.arcgis.com/stories/4f96b89742da402ab459a245a234567f" width="100%" height="500px" frameborder="0" allowfullscreen allow="geolocation"></iframe>